threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### Do I need collateral to farm Threefold tokens?

-No!
-Many decentralized data projects require enormous amounts of collateral, but not ThreeFold.
+Many decentralized data projects require collateral, but not ThreeFold.
+There is an ongoing discussion on collateral.
+Join the discussion [here](https://forum.threefold.io/t/should-tft-collateral-be-required-for-3nodes/3724).

 ***
 ### Can I add external drives to the 3nodes to increase rewards and resources available to the Threefold Grid?